kejsardamberg/START2/README.md

 # START2 manifesto
-The START2 network is a form of knowledge and experience exchange based on a set of principles.
-These principles exist to mitigate common perceived problems in knowledge exchange where participants are from different competitors.
+*The START2 network is a form of knowledge and experience exchange based on a set of principles.
+These principles exist to mitigate common perceived problems in knowledge exchange where participants are from different competitors.*

-The START2 setup could be a complement to for example lean coffee or open space.
+The START2 setup could be a complement to for example _lean coffee_ or _open space_.

 Examples of perceived problems with regular conferences:

 * Vendor expectation management focus from commersial business agendas
+* Sponsor pleasing from conference staff means sales or marketing presentations rather than true knowledge sharing
+* Bleak presentations that has to be made with thoughts on the least knowledgeable person in the expected target audience
+* Presenters boasting their experiences rather than open up displaying their fears, problems or weaknesses for support by others
-* Broadcasting information rather than focus on discussion and true experience exchange
+* Information is broadcasted from the speaker rather than focus on discussion and true experience exchange
-* The non-loud-mouths get little space for their thoughts and ideas
+* The non-loud-mouths get little room for their thoughts and ideas in a big crowd
+* Conferences attract people of various ambitions and not only people who want to develop their skills and insights.
+E.g.:
+  * People who want to get away from work for a while
+  * People who want to get entertained while resting the brain
+  * People who want to know they are doing everything correct so they confirm they don't have to change
+  * People who are pushed to the conference by management
+  * Whole departments for HR checkbox reasons

 &nbsp;

 ## Why START2?
-Some 15 years ago a network of experienced QA professional was gathered under the name of START.
+Back in the early 2010's a network of experienced QA professional was gathered under the name of _START_.
 The initiative was ongoing for a few years until it eventually died out.
 Recently a lack of forums like this has become apparent.
-Hence, this new manifesto is compiled.
+Hence, this new manifesto is compiled in hope of a new era of knowledge sharing.

+## Key concepts
+The center of gaining insights isn't just knowledge, or even experiences.
+The center of gaining insights is discussing the experiences to gain understanding on why something works in a specific context and not in another.

+Sharing with a focus on problemsolving rather than boasting.

+To enable these discussions the manifesto below has been produced.

 &nbsp;
 &nbsp;